2sh/aes-pipe/README.md

 Until the items are found, this will need to be run on each storage area across which the encrypted data was spanned.
 ```
-python3 decrypt.py -i /dev/sdX | tar -C path/to/output/dir/ -xf - "path/of/dir in archive/" path/of/a_file.png
+python3 ssfe.py decrypt -i /dev/sdX | tar -C path/to/output/dir/ -xf - "path/of/dir in archive/" path/of/a_file.png
 ```
 Without the ```-o``` argument, the unencrypted tar archive data is output to STDOUT.